gocept/gocept.form/README.txt

 gocept.form.grouped provides a very low-tech way of grouping schema fields into field sets.
 The styling is applied only via CSS.

 Changes
 =======

+0.7
+---

+- Added a *very* simple way of client side javascript validation.

 0.6
 ---